top of page

 Do I need to remove snow from solar panels in Michigan?

-In Michigan, removing snow from solar panels isn't necessary and it can actually be risky and unsafe.
+In Michigan, removing snow from solar panels isn't necessary, and it can actually be risky and unsafe.
 Solar panels are typically angled, which allows snow to slide off once the sun comes out.
 Attempting to remove snow with tools like a rake can scratch or damage the panels, reducing their efficiency and lifespan.
 Plus, getting up in a roof that may be icy can be very dangerous.
 So, it's generally best to let the snow naturally melt or slide off of solar panels in Michigan.

-Solar Panels in Michigan Are Worth It For Many Residents
+Solar Panels in Michigan Are Worth It For Many Residents & Businesses

-The GreenLancer platform has a number of vetted drafting and certified engineering partners who specialize in all AHJs throughout Michigan and the rest of the United States.
+The GreenLancer platform has a number of vetted drafting and certified engineering partners who specialize in all jurisdictions throughout Michigan and the rest of the United States.
 Sign up for free, or contact us using the form below to solve your next solar permitting or engineering roadblock!

 bottom of page